tynooo/python-cdk-locust/README.md

 ```

 Now we'll add a container to run in our task.
 This container definition creates
-a new container image based on a DOCKERFILE and accompanying locust.py file in
+a new container image based on a DOCKERFILE which references the official Locust.io
+image on Dockerhub and accompanying locust.py file in the ```/locust``` directory.
-the lab/locust directory.
-CDK will then upload this to an ECR repository that it
+CDK will then upload this to an ECR repository that it creates automatically.
-creates automatically.

 We also set the environment variables that Locust requires to initialise here.

-**todo: Running without env...
-Also, need to pull dockerfile and locust file from parent**
 ```
         locust_container = task_def.add_container(
             "locustContainer",